 What it stretches: back of neck, shoulders

-Why it’s important: “Your neck is being fatigued from being in bad positions while you look at screens all day,” says Dr. Jason Park, physical therapist and performance specialist at Providence St. John’s Health Center in Santa Monica, CA. “Even if you try to keep good posture while on your computer or smartphone, your neck will eventually falter.
+Why it’s important: “Your neck is being fatigued from being in bad positions while you look at screens all day,” says Dr. Jason Park, physical therapist and performance specialist at Providence St. John’s Health Center in Santa Monica, California.
+“Even if you try to keep good posture while on your computer or smartphone, your neck will eventually falter.
 This stretch relaxes the suboccipital muscles that stabilize the head atop your cervical spine and ward off ‘text neck’ that can cause significant tension in the neck and shoulders as well as headaches.”

-How to do it: Tuck your chin towards your Adam’s apple, using your fingers to ease your head forward.
+How to do it: Tuck your chin toward your Adam’s apple, using your fingers to ease your head forward.
 You should feel a stretch below the back of your head (occiput).
 Hold for 20 seconds.
 Repeat 10 times.

 Hand-Behind-Head Pec Stretch